U.S. News Rankings

-The University of San Francisco is a Jesuit institution in California’s Bay Area.
+The University of San Francisco is a Jesuit institution in California's Bay Area.
 The school tries to emphasize its Jesuit mission in every degree program offered.
-Students can elect to participate in service-learning semesters, during which academic coursework is complemented by volunteer work around San Francisco.
-The university at large is committed to bettering the community, including through partnerships with local organizations and work through the school’s research centers and institutes.
+Students participate in service-learning courses, during which academic coursework is complemented by volunteer work around San Francisco.
+The university at large is committed to bettering the community, including through partnerships with local organizations and work through the school's research centers and institutes.
 More than 90 percent of freshmen live in on-campus housing.

 |School mission and unique qualities (as provided by the school):|

 The core mission of the University is to promote learning in the Jesuit Catholic tradition.
 The University offers undergraduate, graduate and professional students the knowledge and skills needed to succeed as persons and professionals, and the values and the sensitivity necessary to be men and women for others.
 The University will distinguish itself as a diverse, socially responsible learning community of high quality scholarship and academic rigor sustained by a faith that does justice.
 The University will draw from the cultural, intellectual and economic resources of the San Francisco Bay area and its location on the Pacific Rim to enrich and strengthen its educational programs.

 for the expanded Vision, Mission and Values statements.

 When applying to University of San Francisco, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due November 4.
 The application fee at University of San Francisco is $55.
 It is selective, with an acceptance rate of 69.2 percent and an early acceptance rate of 57.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.